 Buy Dried Wood

-If you’ve got a wood burner, you might be tempted to go out into the garden, collect a few twigs, and then start burning them for fuel.
+If you’ve got a wood burner, you might be tempted to go out into the backyard, collect a few twigs, and then start burning them for fuel.
 But by and large, this isn’t a good idea.
 The reason: wood collected straight from the backyard is likely to have a high moisture content which could damage the internals of your wood burner and your chimney.

 Watch Out For Smoke